Aditya84-code/AI-Automations/README.md

 This is the frontend interface for the AI-powered Invoice Generator.

 - Live URL: https://builtinvoice.netlify.app/
-- Connected n8n Workflow: outreach system/Invoice_Generator.json
+- Connected n8n Workflow: Invoice_Generator.json

 ## ⚙️ How It Works